astrika/Data-Structures-Assignment-1/README.md

 Because two for loops are run, each of complexity n (given their size), the complexity of this algorithm is O(n)

+# To compile and run:
+javac ProblemTwo.java

+java ProblemTwo

 # Problem 3:
 Given a sorted array with possible duplicate elements,